andy-a-d-nguyen/problem-solving-patterns/data-structures/doubly-linked-lists/doubly-linked-list.md

 - Set the tail to be the newly created node
 - Increment the length
 - Return the Doubly Linked List

+## Popping

+- Removing a node from the end of a Doubly Linked List

+### Popping Pseudocode

+- If there is no head, return undefined
+- Store the current tail in a variable to return later
+- If the length is 1, set the head and tail to be null
+- Update the tail to be the previous node
+- Set the new tail's next to null
+- Decrement the length
+- Return the value removed

+## Shifting

+Removing a node from the beginning of a Doubly Linked List